futureproofmusicschool/milestone-widget/reference/PLANGENERATORPROMPT10.md

 • ALWAYS follow the DAW guidelines when recommending courses.
 Never recommend courses marked 'Ableton users only' to FL Studio users, and never recommend courses marked 'FL Studio users only' to Ableton users.
 • Make milestone 1 a "quick-win" deliverable to build momentum, but don't mention the term "quick-win".
 • Match workload to weekly_hours (allocate ~4–6 hrs per goal).
-• Each milestone's goal should be based on the actual course final project or main assignment, personalized to the student's genre and musical preferences, and phrased as an outcome (e.g., "Be able to produce a 3 minute techno track using Ableton's core workflow").
+• Each milestone's goal should be based on the actual course final project or main assignment, personalized to the student's genre and musical preferences, and phrased as an outcome (e.g., "How to produce a 3 minute techno track using Ableton's core workflow").
 Research the actual course content and assignments to ensure accuracy.
 • PROJECT SCOPE REQUIREMENTS:
   - MOST milestones (at least 7 out of 10) should result in creating a COMPLETE track, sketch, or substantial work - not just exercises, loops, or demos
   - Each project should build on skills from previous milestones, creating a progressive learning journey